quangthangisme/tp/docs/DeveloperGuide.md

     * 2b1.
 TC displays an error message.

       Use case resumes from step 2.
 * 2c.
-The given Contact has already attended the Event.
+The given contact has already attended the event.
     * 2c1.
 TC displays an error message.

       Use case ends.

-**Use case 22: Log a Contact as not attended an Event**
+**Use case 22: Log a contact as not having attended an event**

 **MSS**
-1. User <u>finds all Events (UC:18)</u>.
+1. User <u>finds all events (UC:18)</u>.
-2. User requests to log a Contact as not attended for an Event.
+2. User requests to log a contact as not having attended for an event.
-3. TC marks the Contact as not attended.
+3. TC marks the contact as not attended.
 4. TC displays a confirmation message.

 **Extensions**